re-pol/re-pol/README.md

 <!--
     README.md @ re-pol 2025
     No joke, this has been like 3 hours of creating.
 But I think it came out alright?

+    I did basically all of the work for nothing, I didn't realize that GITHUB wouldn't show it...
  -->

 <h4 style="font-weight: 600; font-size: 25px; color: #cf395b;"> re-pol // profile </h4>